louistychon/CSS_BOOTSTRAP_exercices_codingweek/README.md

 Here are the languages & librairies used in this repo : HTML, CSS, Bootstrap, PHP, JS.

-Note that these files may not be perfect and that the purpose of sharing this folder is not to have you copy-paste it (DYOR).
+Note that these files may not be perfect and that the purpose of sharing this folder is not to have you copy-paste it for your own coding week because copy-paste don't really help you to learn how to code.

+Louis Tychon